-Have you ever felt tired of life?
-It can be because of stress at work, trouble at home or in your relationships, a long-term illness, or the political climate.
+Maybe the reason you are burned out and depressed is because of stress at work.
+Or trouble at home or in your relationships.
+Maybe a long-term illness, or the political climate.
 Whatever your stressors, stress over time can lead to fatigue and burnout.

 If you’re reading this, there’s a good chance you’re feeling burnt out.
-Constant fatigue, irritability, and sadness can be signs that you’re facing burnout.
-Individuals facing burnout may also struggle to enjoy things they used to love.
+Constant fatigue, irritability, and sadness can be signs that you’re facing burnt out.
+Individuals facing burned out may also struggle to enjoy things they used to love.

 We’ve compiled a list of ideas to help you cope when you’re feeling tired of life.
 These seven tips can be a good starting point to help you get back on track.